-By default, Instabug is invoked when the device is shaken.
-This can be customized to several other out-of-the-box modes to show the SDK.
+By default, Instabug is shown when the device is shaken.
+This can be changed to several other events that can show the SDK.
 You can also show the SDK manually from a custom gesture or a button you add to your app.

-You can set the SDK to be shown using one of the following modes:
+You can set the SDK to be shown when your users do one or more of the following actions:

 - Shake device

 - Take a screenshot (using home + lock buttons)

 - Tap on a floating button shown above your app's UI

 - Swipe with two fingers from right to left

 How to show Instabug

 To customize the invocation event, pass one of the values of the

 //iOS IBGBugReporting.InvocationEvents = IBGInvocationEvent.FloatingButton | IBGInvocationEvent.Screenshot; //Android new Instabug.Builder(this, "ANDROID_APP_TOKEN") .SetInvocationEvent(InstabugInvocationEvent.FloatingButton, InstabugInvocationEvent.Shake) .Build();